 75 percent of mums surveyed said they always feel the need to do most of the household and parenting chores, because they don’t think the work will get done otherwise.

 One in five mums also said their partners simply don’t help with any household chores, and a few even accused their husbands of making their jobs harder.

 “I am exhausted emotionally and physically when my husband comes home.
 He feels like another job,” one mum explained.

-Personally, I blame it on kid stress
+Personally, I blame it on kid-stress

 As for me, I don’t think it’s so much the divvying up of housework that makes me feel stressed by my husband.
-My man is okay (not great, but okay) in that department, although I do have to nag him to mow the lawns or the take the washing in.
+My man is okay (not great, but okay) in that department, although I do have to nag him to mow the lawns or to take the washing in.

 He’s also a wonderful, hands-on dad who is always wanting to spend time with me and our boys.
 Fatherhood isn’t a chore for him.
 He changes a nappy because it just needs to be done and he also gets to be the ‘nap nap tickle monster’.
 But I do feel we stress each other out as parents.
 When the boys are pushing our buttons, we can’t help but moan, sigh, flick each other annoyed looks and generally amplify the bad energy in the room.

 We also try to make the most of our family time when we’re together, and this often results in the weekends getting too busy and our boys getting tired.
-As all parents know, over-tired kids are a recipe for tantrums and family stress.
+As all parents know, overtired kids are a recipe for tantrums and family stress.

 Making everyday more like my Monday